dakshvanshaj/flights-price-prediction-mlops/docs/API/api_reference.md

 WORKDIR /app

+# 1. Install system dependencies and a faster package installer (uv)
+# This is done in a single layer to reduce image size.
+# libgomp1 is required by LightGBM.
+RUN apt-get update && \
+    apt-get install -y libgomp1  && \
+    rm -rf /var/lib/apt/lists/* && \
+    pip install uv

-# 1. Copy only the requirements file
+# 2. Copy only the requirements file and install dependencies
-COPY src/prediction_server/requirements.prod.txt .

-# 2. Install dependencies.
-This layer is now cached.
+# This layer is cached and only re-runs if requirements change, speeding up builds.
+COPY src/prediction_server/requirements.prod.txt ./requirements.prod.txt
-RUN pip install uv && uv pip install -r requirements.prod.txt --system
+RUN uv pip install -r requirements.prod.txt --system
-# LightGBM system dependency
-RUN apt-get update && apt-get install -y libgomp1 && rm -rf /var/lib/apt/lists/*

-# 3. Now, copy the rest of the project files.
+# 3. Set the PYTHONPATH environment variable
+# This allows Python to find modules inside the 'src' directory, which is
+# essential because the prediction_server code imports from shared, gold, and silver.
+ENV PYTHONPATH="${PYTHONPATH}/app/src"

+# 4. Selectively copy only the necessary source code and configuration
+# This creates a lean, secure, and cache-friendly image.
+COPY src/prediction_server /app/src/prediction_server
+COPY src/shared /app/src/shared
+COPY src/gold_data_preprocessing /app/src/gold_data_preprocessing
+COPY src/silver_data_preprocessing /app/src/silver_data_preprocessing

-COPY . .
+COPY params.yaml /app/params.yaml

-# 4. Set the PYTHONPATH to include the 'src' directory
+# 5. Copy DVC files required by the entrypoint to pull the 'models' directory
-ENV PYTHONPATH="${PYTHONPATH}:/app/src"
+# dvc.yaml and dvc.lock define the 'models' output from the training pipeline.
+COPY dvc.yaml .
+COPY dvc.lock .

+# Initialize DVC
+RUN dvc init --no-scm

-# 5. Make the entrypoint script executable
+# 6. Make the entrypoint script executable
+# The script is copied in step 4, so we reference its final location.
 RUN chmod +x /app/src/prediction_server/docker-entrypoint.sh

-# 6. Set the entrypoint script to handle runtime setup
+# 7. Set the entrypoint script to handle runtime setup
 ENTRYPOINT ["/app/src/prediction_server/docker-entrypoint.sh"]

-# Expose the port the app runs on
+# 8. Expose the port the app runs on
 EXPOSE 8000

-# 7. Set the default command to be executed by the entrypoint
+# 9. Set the default command to be executed by the entrypoint
+# This starts the uvicorn server after the entrypoint script finishes.
 CMD ["uvicorn", "prediction_server.main:app", "--host", "0.0.0.0", "--port", "8000"]
 ```